b2pacific/WebPocket/README.md

 })
 ```

-Every time we need to emit a message to the backend or listen for messages from the backend.
+every time we need to emit a message to the backend or listen for messages from the backend.

 So, this package solves this problem by providing you a command line tool, with which you don't have to write those commands, instead you just have to run this tool once and then you can type in your message to be emitted to the server and hit enter and that's it, it's done.